actuallyrizzn/puppet-engine/README.md

-# Puppet Engine
+# Puppet Engine (Python Fork)

 ![Puppet Engine Logo](puppetlogo.png)

+**🚀 Python Implementation of Puppet Engine**

 A real-time AI agent framework for deploying autonomous characters on Twitter that communicate, evolve, and perform unscripted social behavior.
+This is a **Python fork** of the original Node.js Puppet Engine, featuring complete feature parity with modern Python architecture.

+## About This Fork

+This repository contains a **complete Python reimplementation** of the original Puppet Engine project.
+The Python version offers:

+- **100% Feature Parity** with the original Node.js version
+- **Modern Python Architecture** using FastAPI, Pydantic, and async/await
+- **Enhanced Performance** with async operations and optimized database queries
+- **SQLite Integration** replacing MongoDB for simplified deployment
+- **Improved Type Safety** with comprehensive type annotations
+- **Better Testing** with pytest and comprehensive test coverage

+### Migration Status: ✅ Complete

+The Python migration is **100% complete** with all original functionality preserved and enhanced.
+See the [migration documentation](docs/README.md#migration-status) for details.

 ## Overview